BIRD-INTERACT: Re-imagining Text-to-SQL Evaluation for Large Language Models via Lens of Dynamic Interactions: Acknowledgement

 \section{Acknowledgement}

-We would like to express our sincere gratitude to Irina Saparina, Mohammadreza Pourreza, Mehdi Bouzouina, Hailong Li, Jiatong Shi, and Professor Shinji Watanabe for their fruitful discussions and valuable insights that helped improve this work.
+Reynold Cheng, Nan Huo, Xiaohan Xu, Jinyang Li, Xiaolong Li, and Ge Qu were supported by the Research Grant Council of Hong Kong (RGC Project HKU 17202325), the University of Hong Kong (Project 2409100399), and the HKU Faculty Exchange Award 2024 (Faculty of Engineering).
+And we would like to express our sincere gratitude to Irina Saparina, Mohammadreza Pourreza, Mehdi Bouzouina, Hailong Li, Jiatong Shi, and Professor Shinji Watanabe for their fruitful discussions and valuable insights that helped improve this work.